Organized by: Red Bull Untapped

 Wherever rules contradictions, alterations or speficications occur, this website (as the event's fact sheet) will take precedence, followed by the FAQ, followed by the official document.
 If multiple languages of any document are made available, only the English versions will be considered.

-Online Country Qualifier events are limited to a specific country; only players residing in that country can participate.
+Country Qualifier events are limited to one or more specific countries; only players residing in that country can participate.
 This is detected automatically through your IP address when you sign up or play through mtgmelee.com.
-If you believe that you are incorrectly being denied entry, please contact us at email@example.com and we will try to help you.
-You are not allowed to use a VPN or similar tools to sign up if you do not reside in the country that the Online Country Qualifier event is serving.
+If you believe that you are incorrectly being denied entry, please contact us at XXXXXXXXXXXX and we will try to help you.
+You are not allowed to use a VPN or similar tools to fake the country of your residence.
 Doing so will result in your disqualification from the event.
 You will also be banned from any future Red Bull Untapped tournaments.
 Note that you must be able to provide proof of residence upon request by the organizer.
 This is something we will be doing for all who win prizes and may be doing for other participants if we suspect foul play.

-Some events have limited attendance.
-These are generally single-day events, where the player cap was introduced to make the event run smoothly and finish at a reasonable time.
+Some events have limited attendance, expressed in a player cap.
+This is to ensure we can make the event run smoothly and finish at a reasonable time.
 Those events will take attendance in a first-come-first-serve manner.
 Once the player cap is reached, additional players are placed on a waiting list and may participate if registered players do not show up for R1, also on a first-come-first-serve basis.
 Players on the waiting list are recommended to submit their deck list and be logged into mtgmelee.com at least half an hour before the event.

-The Red Bull Untapped organization reserves the right to make any exceptions and changes to the above rules without prior or public notice.
+The Red Bull Untapped organization and its partners have the right to make any exceptions and changes to the above rules without prior or public notice.

 You are required to send in your decklist.
-This can be done via the Player Controller on mtgmelee.com and needs to happen at latest 30 minutes before the event starts.
+This can be done via the Player Controller on mtgmelee.com and should happen at latest 30 minutes before the event starts.
 Players who have not submitted their decklist will be automatically dropped from the event, meaning they will not be allowed to participate.
 Be sure to check that you have correctly submitted your decklist.
 You will need to both IMPORT and SUBMIT your deck via the player controller on mtgmelee.com.
 We recommend doing this the day before the event rather than at the last minute, to avoid problems.
-We strive to provide a smooth tournament experience, which is nearly impossible to combine with exceptions to this policy – playing with a loss in Round 1 is not an option.
+We strive to provide a smooth tournament experience, which is nearly impossible to combine with exceptions to this policy.
+Playing with a first round less is not an option.

-Aside from the abovementioned decklist submission and player registration, there are additional responsibilities.
+Beside the abovementioned decklist submission and player check-in, participants have additional responsibilities.

 Players are required to provide their own system with a working Arena client, connected to the internet.
 The organization does not provide these and is not responsible for the stability of your system, your connection or the software.